What are pregnancy cravings?

-Many mums-to-be experience strong cravings for particular foods when pregnant.
-These cravings can be caused by fluctuating pregnancy hormones, or your body could be prompting you to eat more of a vitamin or nutrient that you’re lacking.
+Cravings can be caused by your fluctuating pregnancy hormones, or they could be your body prompting you to eat more of a vitamin or nutrient that you’re lacking.
 If you’re craving salty olives, for example, it might be that your body wants you to up your sodium intake.

 When do pregnancy cravings start?

 The strength of your cravings may fluctuate throughout your pregnancy and can change from one month to the next.
-A review of several studies depicts a trend between pregnancy stage and cravings type1.
-They concluded that cravings for savoury foods were more common in the first trimester, whereas mums reported more sweet cravings in the second trimester and salty foods were preferred towards the end.
+A review of several studies shows a trend between pregnancy stage and cravings type1.
+Cravings for savoury foods were more common in the first trimester, whereas women reported more sweet cravings in the second trimester and salty foods were preferred towards the end.

 Pregnancy cravings range from the healthy to the not-so-healthy and can include:

 ‘Pica’ is the term used to refer to a craving that’s non-food based, such as coal, earth or chalk.
-No-one quite knows why pregnant women experience it, but it could be a symptom of a mineral deficiency2,3, or the body’s way of trying to ease nausea.
-Pica occurs in pregnant women across the globe, and will normally go away of its own accord after the baby is born.
+No-one quite knows why pregnant women experience it, but it could be a symptom of a mineral deficiency2,3, or your body’s way of trying to ease nausea.
+Pica occurs in pregnant women across the globe and will normally go away of its own accord after your baby is born.

 It may sound obvious but if you experience any non-food cravings, it’s important that you don’t indulge them.
 By resisting the cravings you will avoid any harm to you or your baby.

 Instead, try to distract yourself by going on an errand, having a bath or eating a nutritious snack or meal.
 Make sure you inform your midwife or doctor so that they can support you to make sure you are getting the right nutrition from your diet.